, MD FACS FAANS

 Dr Stoffman joined UBNS in 2016 after being in private practice in Western New York for over 10 years.
 Originally from London, Ontario, he is the Chief of Neurosurgery at Niagara Falls Memorial Hospital.
 He routinely performs surgery at Mount St. Mary’s Hospital, Niagara Falls Memorial Medical Center and Kenmore Mercy Hospital.
-He specializes in minimally invasive spine surgery including spinal decompression, spine fusion, and disk replacement.
+He specializes in minimally invasive spine surgery including spinal decompression, spine fusion, and disc replacement.
 He also has a special interest in tumors of the brain, pituitary gland and spinal cord.

 He earned his Bachelor’s degree from the University of Toronto in Pharmacology with High Distinction and his Medical Degree from the University of Ottawa cum laude.
 He then completed his surgical internship at McGill University at the Montreal Neurological Institute and his neurosurgery residency training at Yale University where he was appointed Chief Resident.
 He was also an associate Research Scientist at Yale University.